Atlassian JIRA Training Series of 18+ Hands-on JIRA Tutorials:

 Taking the details in the above example, I have created a project in JIRA called “Test for STH”, the key is “TFS”.
 So, if I create a new issue, the issue identifier will start with TFS and will be “TSH-01”.
 We will see this aspect in the next session when we create issues.

-The following is how the Project details are displayed in JIRA: (click to enlarge images)
+How the Project details are displayed in JIRA:

 Please note the left-hand side navigation.